- 0:45 h

 - Destination: Mörel

-Moosfluh Enduro Trail starts high above the Aletsch Plateau at the Moosfluh view point with a glorious view of the Great Aletsch Glacier.
-This flowing, fairly easy single trail takes you along the ridge.
-Heads up: very popular with hikers – so start early or share the trail fairly.
+It starts at the Moosfluh Enduro Trail high above the Aletsch Plateau at the Moosfluh viewpoint with a beautiful view of the Great Aletsch Glacier.
+The trail runs as a flowing, rather easy singletrail along the ridge.
+Attention: Particularly popular with hikers – so start early or share fairly.

-Shortly before Biel, the line of the Moosfluh Enduro Trail curves off towards Blausee – and things begin to speed up.
-A few short climbs keep you on your toes.
+Shortly before Biel, the line of the Moosfluh Enduro Trail turns towards Blausee – now it gets faster.
+A few short uphill sections will keep you on your toes.

-From Lake Blausee, you find yourself on the new Blausee Trail (opens in or around September 2025): with steep banked turns, jumps and creative elements – ideal for shredding all the way to Riederalp.
+From Blausee, it goes into the new Blausee Trail (open from about September 2025): with steep wall curves, jumps and creative elements – ideal for shredding to Riederalp.

-After a short detour through the village, the technical highlight of this Aletsch Enduro Trail awaits you: the natural descent towards Mörel.
-Steep, rocky, rooty – difficulty level “Red” and definitely not for beginners.
-In Goppisberg, it is well worth making a brief stop in the old village centre (snack station in the self-service restaurant).
-The route then continues through woods and meadows until the last few metres of asphalt bring you to Mörel.
-From there, catch the cable car – the next Aletsch Enduro Trail is waiting.
+After a short detour through the village, the technical highlight of this Aletsch Enduro Trail awaits: The natural downhill ride towards Mörel.
+Steep, rocky, rooty – difficulty level “red” and not for beginners.
+In Goppisberg, a short stop in the old village center is worthwhile (snack station in the self-service restaurant).
+Then continue through forest and meadows until the last meters of asphalt take you to Mörel.
+From there: train in – the next Aletsch Enduro Trail awaits.

 Highlights:

-- Start with a glacier panorama in the Aletsch Arena
+- Start with glacier panorama in the Aletsch Arena

 - Technical forest descent with local vibes

-Trail signposting: Follow the red signs with the white biker symbol and the black sticker with the abbreviation MOT – this stands for Moosfluh Enduro Trail.
+Trail signage: Follow the red signposts with white biker symbol and the black sticker with the abbreviation MOT – which stands for Moosfluh Enduro Trail.

-Please note: At the start of the trail and when transitioning between different difficulty levels, the difficulty level of the next section is displayed.
+Note: At the trail entry and when switching between different difficulty levels, the corresponding difficulty is marked.

-Important: Respect for hikers and nature in the Aletsch Arena – ride with a generous attitude.
+Important: Respect hikers and nature in the Aletsch Arena – ride with attitude.

 Good to know